Medical Policy

 Epicondylitis

-ESWT has also been proposed as a treatment for lateral epicondylitis (tennis elbow).
-Recent systematic reviews and meta-analyses (Bisset, 2005; Buchbinder, 2005 and 2006) conclude that ESWT for tennis elbow does not provide significant clinical benefit.
+ESWT has also been proposed as a conservative treatment for lateral epicondylitis (tennis elbow) that does not require invasive procedures or the removal of tissue.
+Systematic reviews and meta-analyses (Bisset, 2005; Buchbinder, 2005 and 2006) conclude that ESWT for tennis elbow does not provide significant clinical benefit.
 The Buchbinder studies go further, concluding that there is good evidence to demonstrate that corticosteroid injection may be more effective than ESWT treatment.

 There is "platinum" level evidence that ESWT provides little or no benefit in terms of pain and function in lateral elbow pain.
 There is "silver" level evidence based upon one trial that steroid injection may be more effective than ESWT.